dmalzl/spritecooler/README.md

 BED file to use for filtering reads from problematic regions. will override igenomes

 #### `--gtf`
-GTF file containing gene annotation. will override igenomes
+GTF file containing gene annotation. will override igenomes.
+Optional if `--splitTag` is not supplied otherwise mandatory.

 #### `--savePairs`
 whether to write pairs files to results. set to `--savePairs true` in case you want the pairs files (default: false)